 The deployment of conventional combustion engines that run on Compressed Natural Gas (CNG), which is mainly composed of methane, is one of the technologies that we are implementing into our business operations as part of our journey toward more sustainable mobility.
 CNG produces the least amount of CO2 of all types of fossil fuel combustion.
-In 2019, our Laundry & Home Care business unit implemented a pilot project that deployed a truck powered by CNG combustion for round-trip deliveries between Serbia and Austria.
-The CNG powered truck saves up to 15 % of CO2-emissions on this route compared to a conventional diesel truck.
-After the successful pilot project, two more CNG trucks were introduced in 2020.
+As a test, we have continuously operated CNG-powered trucks for delivery runs on the route between Serbia and Austria since 2021.
+The use of a CNG powered truck saves about 14 percent of CO2 emissions on this route compared to a conventional diesel truck.

 Trucks powered by liquefied natural gas (LNG) are another alternative mobility solution for Henkel.
 Since 2020, two LNG-powered trucks have been traveling on our supply routes from Düsseldorf to Bönen, Germany, and Barcelona, Spain.
 The technology saves 20 percent of CO2 compared to conventional diesel trucks.
 In 2021, the Düsseldorf site logistics operations commissioned another LNG truck, which will also be used on the Düsseldorf-Bönen supply route.